MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/references.rst

 duecredit_ will remain an optional dependency, i.e. any code using MDAnalysis will work correctly even without duecredit installed.

-A list of citations for ``yourscript.py`` can be obtained using simple commands.
+A list of citations for ``yourscript.py`` can be obtained by running it together with the ``duecredit`` module

 .. code-block:: bash

    cd /path/to/yourmodule
    python -m duecredit yourscript.py

-or set the environment variable :envvar:`DUECREDIT_ENABLE`
+or by setting the environment variable :envvar:`DUECREDIT_ENABLE`

 .. code-block:: bash

+   export DUECREDIT_ENABLE=yes
-   DUECREDIT-ENABLE=yes python yourscript.py
+   python yourscript.py

 Once the citations have been extracted (to a hidden file in the current directory), you can use the :program:`duecredit` program to